windowsagent/kcg-ml/README.md

 # Model Cache
 > A tool for:
-> * Get list of image files for specific model and score range from classification result / score cache created in classification Stage 3 and Stage 4 (`score_cache.sqlite` or `zip_score_cache.sqlite`)
+> * Get list of image files for specific model and score range from classification result / score cache created in classification Stage 3 (`score_cache.sqlite` or `zip_score_cache.sqlite`)
 > * Clearing classification result / score cache created in classification Stage 3 and Stage 4 (`score_cache.sqlite` or `zip_score_cache.sqlite`) from entry with model training date older than the training date of respective current models in specified models directory.

 ## Module Description
-The model cache defined in `model_cache.py` contains the class definition with the following functions:
+The model cache defined in `./clip_cache/model_cache.py` contains the class definition with the following functions:

 * _class_  `model_cache`.__`ModelCache`__ - A class to construct the model cache object.
 * __`get_img_from_score_cache`__(_`models_name`_, _`score_gte = 0.0`_, _`score_lte = 1.0`_, _`db_path = './output/score_cache.sqlite'`_, _`db_table_name = 'score_cache'`_) - Returns list of file names for specific `model_name` and score between `score_gte` and `score_lte` from classification cache in `db_path` with table name `db_table_name`.